The 5 best sites to spot birds in Milton Keynes

 Currently you can drive around the back of the reserve on a public road, so some viewing is possible without a permit.
 Although the road is rough and there is no right of way to stop.

-The actual reserve has its own small car park reached down a road opposite the turning to the black horse pub car park (the road is owned by the fishing lakes so again no stopping) but is permit only.
+The actual reserve has its own small car park.
+This is reached down a road opposite the turning to the black horse pub car park (the road is owned by the fishing lakes so again no stopping) but is permit only.

 Permits can be obtained from the local parks trust: Linford lakes Nature Reserve.